Vacation rentals in Wears Valley

 Nestled at the foot of the Smoky Mountains, Wears Valley is a beautiful, scenic getaway known as the quieter side of the Smokies even though it’s only a short drive from tourist hubs like Pigeon Forge, Sevierville, and Gatlinburg.
 The valley’s modest footprint lends it a small-town feel, though it’s technically unincorporated.
 Wears Valley offers panoramic mountain views, painted by foliage that changes colors as the seasons turn.
 With easy access to the Great Smoky Mountains National Park and a handful of charming, rural detours on the way, Wears Valley makes a cozy and convenient home base for a Smoky Mountains vacation.

-Top things to do in Wears Valley
+What are the top things to do in Wears Valley?

 Headrick Chapel